Life insurance is vital for a small business owner. Life insurance can help protect you, your family, and your business financially.

 - Personal life insurance is primarily used to protect your loved ones after your death.
 It can replace the income you provide, cover funeral and end-of-life expenses or debt, and leave an inheritance to your children.

-- Business life insurance is a broad category that can include key person life insurance and funding buy-sell agreements with life insurance.
+- Business life insurance is a broad category that can include key person life insurance or using the policy as collateral assignment for a loan.

 How Business Owners Use Life Insurance